nanoporetech/pipeline-transcriptome-de/README.md

 - `transcriptome` - the input transcriptome.
 - `control_samples` - a dictionary with control sample names and paths to the fastq files.
-- `treated_samples` - a dictionary with treated sample names and paths to the fastq files
+- `treated_samples` - a dictionary with treated sample names and paths to the fastq files.

 Usage
 -----